 - You do not need to give notice before you file suit unless the language in the bond requires it.

 If you work in Kansas, protect your payment and ensure your liens are never again invalid.
 You deserve to be paid for your work, so file your liens the right way.
-If you are still looking to get your hands on Kansas’s lien forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your construction lien or bond claim, and do it the right way, contact an experienced Kansas lien lawyer who knows construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Learning the lien laws for your state is step one.